jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 When I was learning, I followed a tutorial to [build a tiny compiler](https://github.com/jamiebuilds/the-super-tiny-compiler).
 It was written in JavaScript, but I did it in TypeScript.
 This forced me to figure out things on my own.

-Other things I did include contributing to open source.
+Another idea is contributing to open source.
 Remember our key results?
 Here's two of them that apply here:

 - Contribute to TypeScript, [the language](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue")
 - Contribute to [typescript-cheatsheets/react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)